 Penned by none other than Rod Serling, who flavors the proceedings with his distinctive voice and memorable turns of phrase, Seven Days in May is probably the least visually arresting of the films in this thematic trilogy.
-Serling’s deliberate writing favors dialogue to visual story-telling, and Frankenheimer follows the script’s lead.
+Serling’s deliberate writing favors dialogue to visuals, and Frankenheimer follows the script’s lead.
 It’s still a compelling film, cleverly and patiently structured, building the drama and intrigue in a manner that doesn’t insult the viewer’s intelligence.
-If the message is a bit politically strident, it’s also – much like Seconds – chillingly prescient.
+If the message is a bit politically strident, it’s also, much like Seconds, chillingly prescient.
 The cast is terrific across the board, bolstered by the likes of Martin Balsam, Ava Gardner, and Edmond O’Brien in key supporting roles.
 It might be too deliberate and talky by contemporary standards, but I found it a rewarding, historically interesting watch.